cmstead/jsLearnerForms/docs-source/forms-source/form1-doc/variables.md

 ### exposing values

-We well now expose values to the outside world.
+You well now expose values to the outside world.

 #### It should expose variable "b" to be read outside of the module